Shock (circulatory): Management

 Treatment of shock is based on the likely underlying cause.
 An open airway and sufficient breathing should be established.
 Any ongoing bleeding should be stopped, which may require surgery or embolization.
 Intravenous fluid, such as Ringer's lactate or packed red blood cells, is often given.
 Efforts to maintain a normal body temperature are also important.
 Vasopressors may be useful in certain cases.
-Shock is both common and has a high risk of death.
+Shock is common and has a high risk of death.
 In the United States about 1.2 million people present to the emergency room each year with shock and their risk of death is between 20 and 50%.

 The best evidence exists for the treatment of septic shock in adults.
 However, the pathophysiology of shock in children appears to be similar so treatment methodologies have been extrapolated to children.
 Management may include securing the airway via intubation if necessary to decrease the work of breathing and for guarding against respiratory arrest.
 Oxygen supplementation, intravenous fluids, passive leg raising (not Trendelenburg position) should be started and blood transfusions added if blood loss is severe.
 In select cases, compression devices like non-pneumatic anti-shock garments (or the deprecated military anti-shock trousers) can be used to prevent further blood loss and concentrate fluid in the body's head and core.
 It is important to keep the person warm to avoid hypothermia as well as adequately manage pain and anxiety as these can increase oxygen consumption.
 Negative impact by shock is reversible if it's recognized and treated early in time.